logankoester/grunt-hipchat-notifier/README.md

         message: "Hello!", // A message to send
         from: "Grunt", // Name for the sender
         color: "purple" // Color of the message
-      }
+        message_format: "text" // Can either be 'text' or 'html' format }
     },